-- written procedures for derivative risk management, - · limits and thresholds set for the risk related to derivative instruments, - master agreements specifying, i.a., settlement mechanisms.
+- · written procedures for derivative risk management, - limits and thresholds set for the risk related to derivative instruments, - master agreements specifying i.a. settlement mechanisms, - collateral agreements, under which selected clients of the Bank are required to establish a collateral on exposures due to derivative instruments.